“Now it's just a matter of getting everything unpacked!”

 You're moving into a new apartment.
 The moving company that you hired has delivered all of your stuff to the new apartment.
 Now you have to unpack it.
-You think to yourself:
+You think this to yourself.

 Now it's just a matter of getting everything unpacked!